cilogon/access-identity/register-app.md

 * MMS (Track 4)
 * OpenCI (ACO)
 * Service Provider

+You will receive an email with a link to register for ACCESS COmanage.
+During the enrollment flow, we suggest you authenticate with your institutional/university identity provider (IdP) rather than the ACCESS CI IdP.

 After you have registered with CILogon COmanage, see [COmanage OIDC Clients](https://www.cilogon.org/comanage/oidc-clients) for